-Helpline: Volunteering at either the Elm Bank Helpline or Tower Hill Hortline – 12-24 hours.
+Helpline: Volunteering at either The Massachusetts Horticultural Society's The Gardens at Elm Bank Helpline or the New England Botanical Garden at Tower Hill Hortline - 9 hours.

-Outreach: Completing outreach activities such as Ask-a-Master-Gardener booths at farmers markets and autumn agricultural fairs – 8-24 hours.
+Outreach: Completing outreach activities such as Ask-A-Master Gardener booths at farmers markets and autumn agricultural fairs - 8 hours.

-MMGA Administration: Participating in MMGA administrative work such as serving on a committee, attending Associates Meetings, or volunteering at our annual Massachusetts Gardening Symposium – 6-8 hours.
+MMGA Administration: Participating in MMGA Administrative work such as serving on a committee, attending Associates Meetings, or volunteering at our annual Massachusetts Gardening Symposium - 8 hours.

 Be a Massachusetts resident.

-Have a desktop or laptop computer; tablets and smartphones will be insufficient for class participation.
+Have a desktop or laptop computer; tablets and smartphones are not sufficient for class participation.